Who are the EU's new Russian deplorables?

 But the EU sanctions remained "symbolic" and were designed "to be rather comfortable for both sides ... they will be taken by the Kremlin as a sign that it's business as usual in terms of cooperation with the European Union," Petrov said.

-Part of the new normal is Russian anti-EU propaganda.
+Part of the new normal is Russia's anti-EU propaganda.

-And Petrov predicted Russia would denounce the EU sanctions as a Western attack on its "glory", while the four Russian officials would wear them as a badge of honour.
+And Petrov predicted Russia would denounce the EU sanctions as a Western attack on its "glory", while the four Russian officials would wear them as a badge of loyalty.

 Status quo